Background

 During the 14th INCOSAI meeting held in Washington, D.C. in October 1992 the INTOSAI membership indicated a strong interest in the roles and activities of Supreme Audit Institutions in issues of environmental auditing.
 The formation of a Working Group on Environmental Auditing (WGEA) was initiated and approved by the Congress.
 The INTOSAI Governing Board then took the steps to constitute the Working Group under the chairmanship of the Netherlands Court of Audit, which in turn prepared terms of reference for the WGEA.
 The terms of reference, which constitute the guidelines for the Working Group, were approved by the INTOSAI Governing Board in Vienna in May, 1993.

 The chairmanship of the WGEA by Netherlands Court of Audit ended in October 2001, at which time the Office of the Auditor General of Canada began its term as a Chair of the Working Group.
 In November 2007, the Chairmanship of the WGEA was given over to the National Audit Office of Estonia, and further to the Supreme Audit Board of Indonesia in November 2013.
 The current WGEA chair, the National Audit Office of Finland, started its term in 2020.
+In 2024, the Auditor General's Office of Maldives began its term as Vice-Chair of INTOSAI WGEA.

 The WGEA started out with 12 countries and has since grown to a membership of 86, making it the largest INTOSAI working group.
 Also, six INTOSAI regions namely AFROSAI, ARABOSAI, ASOSAI, EUROSAI, OLACEFS, and PASAI have established a Regional Working Group on Environmental Auditing (RWGEA).
 English is the official language of the Working Group.